databendlabs/databend-docs/docs/guides/11-sql-clients/00-bendsql/00-connect-to-databend.md

 </StepContent>
 <StepContent number="3" title="Execute Queries">

 Once connected, you can execute SQL queries in the BendSQL shell.
-For instance, let's run a simple query to return the current time:
+For instance, let's type `SELECT NOW();` to return the current time:

 ![Alt text](../../../public/img/connect/bendsql-2.gif)